-The Centre for Environmental Law and Policy (CELP) of the Faculty of Law, was established in 2020 and CELP is considered the pioneer institution promoting environmental conservation and restoration efforts within the University education system in Sri Lanka.
-CELP intends to create a platform to research, collaborate, earn and engage in environmental law and policy, thereby contributing to build an environmentally conscious society.
-The basic rationale for the Centre is to create a platform for research, policy development and collaboration among the different fields, including science, geography, economics, political science and business studies.

-The lack of awareness of the impact of natural disasters and climate change have turned into the greatest challenge for developing nations like Sri Lanka.
-In an era where the environment is under threat due to developmental activities, institutions like CELP serve a dire need.
-Therefore, CELP aims to build individuals who can be pioneers in carrying out environmental conservation and restoration efforts, who are capable of guiding not only the people but also policy-makers in protecting the environment and who are capable of influencing other educational institutions to conserve and protect our environment.
+The Centre for Environmental Law and Policy (CELP) of the Faculty of Law, was established in 2020 and is considered the pioneer institution promoting environmental conservation and restoration efforts within the University education system in Sri Lanka.
+CELP intends to create a platform to research, collaborate, earn and engage in environmental law and policy, thereby contributing to building an environmentally conscious society.
+In an era where the environment is under threat due to developmental activities, CELP aims to build individuals who can be pioneers in carrying out environmental conservation and restoration efforts, who are capable of guiding not only the people but also policy-makers in protecting the environment and who are capable of influencing other educational institutions to conserve and protect our environment.